The Association of Plastic Recyclers

 • PREFERRED

-1. All plastic dispensers are preferred when made with: PP, HDPE, LDPE, PE copolymers including TPO’s and EVA, TPE elastomers
+1. Made with PP, HDPE, LDPE, and/or PE copolymers including TPO’s and EVA, TPE elastomers

 DETRIMENTAL